adamsilver/fdpb/other/outline.md

 	- Select Box
 	- Radio Buttons
 	- Search Input
+	- Datalist
 	- Autocomplete
-		- Building An Accessible Autocomplete
-		- Hiding the select box
-		- Enhancing the interface
+		- Intro
+		- The Basic Mark-up
+		- The Enhanced Mark-up
-		- Text Box Interactions
+		- Typing Into The Text Box
+		- One Tab Stop
+		- Hiding The Menu Onblur Is Problematics
+		- Listening To The Tab key
+		- Moving To The Menu
+		- Scrolling The Menu
+		- Clicking An Option
-		- Menu Interactions
+		- Keyboard Menu Interaction
+		- The Highlight Function
+		- The Basic Filter Function
+		- Supporting Endonyms And Common Typos
+		- How It Might Look
 - (2) Choosing When To Fly
 	- Types Of Date
 		- Dates From Documents